Floyd Mayweather to retire at the end of Showtime deal next year

 Pound for pound best in the world, Floyd Mayweather Jr. is set to leave boxing upon the completion of his six-fight mega-bucks pay-per-view deal with Showtime in September of 2015.

-Mayweather is currently on a visit to South Africa as the five-weight world champion builds up to his next fight announcement, which many believe will be confirmed against British fighter Amir Khan on May 3 in Las Vegas.
+Mayweather is currently visiting South Africa as the five-weight world champion builds up to his next fight announcement, which many believe will be confirmed against British fighter Amir Khan on May 3 in Las Vegas.

-According to the Associated Press, Mayweather told revellers at a gala dinner on Friday that ‘September 2015 will be his last’ fight after amassing arguably the best record of any boxer before him – on beating champions alone.
+According to the Associated Press, Mayweather told revelers at a gala dinner on Friday that “September 2015 will be his last fight” after amassing arguably the best record of any boxer before him – on beating champions alone.

-If ‘Money’ is true to his word, a proposed fight with Khan will represent one quarter of his time left in the ring and would mean only three windows of opportunity remain for a much sort after clash with old rival Manny Pacquiao.
+If ‘Money’ is true to his word, a proposed fight with Khan will represent one-quarter of his time left in the ring and would mean only three windows of opportunity remain for a much sort after clashing with old rival Manny Pacquiao.

-With the money Mayweather can generate in a single fight alone though, it would remain to be seen whether the American can stay true to his word and avoid the temptation of a return.
+With the money Mayweather can generate in a single fight alone, it would remain to be seen whether the American can stay true to his word and avoid the temptation of a return.